Psoriasis and Itching: Managing the Itch | MyPsoriasisTeam

 Skin Care Routine

 Maintaining a topical treatment routine can be difficult among all the other demands of daily life, as MyPsoriasisTeam members frequently mention.
 “Doing my skin routine.
 Three hours and 45 minutes.😢” one member commented.
-“Some days it's hard to keep up with the cream routine,” another member wrote.

-But for some MyPsoriasisTeam members, a topical skin care routine brings comfort.
-“A long moisturizing and gentle exfoliation routine is a good start to my day,” a member explained.
-Another member described part of their routine.
-“Using in-shower cream is really good.
+Another member described part of their routine: “Using in-shower cream is really good.
 I save time doing my skin routine, and it makes me happy and looks great!
 No more itch!” they said.

 Other Treatments

 Prescription or over-the-counter topicals aren’t your only option for managing psoriasis symptoms like itching.
 Psoriasis treatment has advanced significantly in recent decades with drug therapies like biologics.
 Biologics act on specific cells or proteins in the immune system that cause inflammation.
-Biologics are generally used in cases of psoriasis that aren't controlled with topical medications.
-Talk to your doctor about alternative treatments if topicals are not relieving your itching.

-Don’t Scratch
+3. Don’t Scratch

 The urge to scratch can be hard to control.
 Scratching can make the condition worse and trigger the itch-scratch cycle, which can further damage skin.
-Scratching may feel good, but when you stop, your urge to scratch will be even greater.
+Scratching psoriasis feels good, but when you stop, your urge to scratch will be even greater.
 It is crucial to break this cycle.
 Keep nails short and rounded, in case of unconscious scratching.
 Work on developing habits that reduce itch without scratching the skin.

 Many MyPsoriasisTeam members talk about their struggles with scratching.
 “My elbows are driving me mad today.
 Itch, itch, scratch, scratch, bleeding, 😢” one member lamented.

 Another member described troubles with scratching itchy skin: “I’m having a really bad day with my skin.
-It’s been itching like no tomorrow.
+It’s been itching like there’s no tomorrow.
 I’ve scratched it to the point of being sore and bleeding.
 I have had a bath, put my ointment on, and I’m trying not to scratch.”

 • Remove scales — which are a cause of itch — safely with careful techniques.